Written by Matt "Krayt" Houseman

 "Very good, everything is going according to plan," the Admiral sent back.

 Six Imperial Star Destroyers dropped out of hyperspace and surveyed Ballor IV.
-After a short sweep, they identified the location of the capture Strike Cruiser, and more importantly, the Vigilant.
+After a short sweep, they identified the location of the captured Strike Cruiser, and more importantly, the Vigilant.

 "Sir, it appears that the rebels have cleared the middle of an asteroid field and are using it as a defense.
 The Vigilant is on the other side of the field.
 Sensors are detecting three freighters, and a number of smaller shuttles around the cruiser," his Sensor Officer reported.